oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### Initializing an Entity

-As described in the [Architectural Overview][arch-entity], an entity is critical to operating nodes on the network as it controls the stake attached to a given individual or organization on the network.
+As described in the [Architecture Overview][arch-entity], an entity is critical to operating nodes on the network as it controls the stake attached to a given individual or organization on the network.
 In the future, we will support using entity keys through HSMs to ensure that